Apple Cinnamon Cobbler

 Serve.
 Serve this delicious apple cobbler with scoops of vanilla ice cream!
 Best eaten warm out of the oven!

-Make my favorite Homemade Vanilla Bean Ice Cream for the BEST combo!
+I recommend serving this cobbler with our Homemade Vanilla Bean Ice Cream or Cinnamon Ice Cream for the BEST combo!

 I normally use a variety of apples for my cobbler.
 In this instance, I used three Fuji and two Granny Smith, but I’ve also made it with others too.
 Since I’m a Texan now, I go with whatever looks good at the grocery store and change it up almost every time.